Ayoubelhimeur/Ayoubelhimeur/README.md

-- 👋 Hi, I’m @Ayoubelhimeur a futur automation enginner .
+- 👋 Hi, I’m @Ayoubelhimeur a futur Automation and Industrial IT enginner .
 - 👀 I’m interested in digital factories|automation|industry4.0|iiot... etc.
 - 🌱 I’m currently in the graduate year.
 - 💞️ I’m looking for an intership starting from february 2022 for six months,i'm eager to secure challenging roles.